bytecodealliance/SIG-Registries/notes/sig-registry-valencia.md

 That way the server can always validate whether the publish is correct.

-Entity has a particular state, its published, yanked which means it's no longer supplied in queries.
+Package has a particular state, its published, yanked which means it's no longer supplied in queries.

 The person with privileges of this kind, took an action to say they don't want this anymore.